 The non vegetarian version included sashimi.
 The multisensory course certainly bought the seaside to me for a few minutes.

 How can you possibly follow a beach on a plate?
 Obviously with a pair of savoury lollies.
 The Waldorf salad rocket – walnut, celery and apple ice and a carrot, avocado and horseradish twister.
-Oh yeah, the carrot was salmon for the rest of the table.
+For the rest of the table the carrot was actually salmon.

 And you can’t go to the beach without indulging in a ’99 made from crab and passionfruit.
 Mine was made out of tomato and passionfruit.
 They were interesting and certainly a talking point, but didn’t make it onto my favourite list.